mbhall88/streamformatics/README.md

-**Disclaimer: I am no longer actively maintaining this repository.
-My current work does not invlove any kind of web framework development and as such, I have lost touch with this fast-paced field.
-I will not archive the repository so as to allow people to post issues and discuss solutions.
-However, I will be unable to provide much assistance.
-Apologies for being unable to maintain this tool.**

 Streamformatics is an application which runs a local server to analyse nanopore sequencing data - specifically designed to work in 'real-time'.
 The application provides a simple web browser interface (after some initial setup steps on the